antfriend/antfriend.github.io/feelings_ttdb.md

   @LAT0LON0: "The experiencer at the origin.
 Dispositions and intents radiate outward from here; feelings and emotions flow inward toward here."
   @LAT10LON-10: "Serenity — a mild, quiet ease.
 A positive feeling, near."
   @LAT-10LON-10: "Unease — a faint disquiet beneath the surface.
 A negative feeling, near."
+  @LAT88LON0: "Story: The Hero's Arc — a six-beat emotional cycle from serenity through darkness and back to joy.
+Play to walk the graph."
 agent_note: "Affective field map.
 Lat = valence (N=positive, S=negative).
 Lon = object of affect (E=other-directed, W=self-directed).
 NE = positive+other; NW = positive+self; SE = negative+other; SW = negative+self.
 Distance = intensity.
 Feelings/emotions relate TO the umwelt; dispositions/intents relate FROM the umwelt."
 dot: |
   digraph Affective {